presscustomizr/customizr/readme.md

 ## Changelog
+= 3.4.3 July 30th 2015 =
+* fixed : minor css adjustements for the menus

 = 3.4.2 July 30th 2015 =
 * fixed : expand on click not working for the secondary menu.